Marian Pabón

-Marian Pabón (born c.
+Marian Pabón Catala (born c.
 1958 in San Juan, Puerto Rico) is a Puerto Rican actress.
 She also had some success as a singer and recording artist.

 Biography

 Pabón grew used to life in the spotlight: her father, Mario Pabón (San Pedro de Macorís, 1930–San Juan, 1996), was one of Puerto Rico’s most famous actors and directors.
 She was named after him; her family used the name "Marian" as a Female version of "Mario".
 Her paternal family were wealthy landowners from the Dominican Republic that left the country in the 1940s during the dictatorship of Rafael Trujillo.

 Pabón was one of Puerto Rico's most prolific TV actresses when telenovelas were produced there.
 She was active in these Spanish language soap operas until 1989, when the last great Puerto Rican telenovela was produced.

 Pabón also had a long theater career that has spanned over a decade, which started just as Puerto Rican telenovelas were phased out.
 A fan of musicals, she would also star in the occasional musical play as a singer and dancer (musicals are rarely produced in Puerto Rico, due to the market's relatively small size, which prevents expensive productions from lasting long enough to recoup production costs).

 She also became a comedic actress during that period, notably as part of Sunshine Logroño's television productions.
 Notable among her characters at the time was "Paola", the helper of an incompetent magician who, whenever his magic tricks failed miserably, would always demand that she, who normally wore a form-hugging dress, prance around the stage as to save the act by turning it into a cheesecake display.

 At the time, Pabón recorded a solo album.
 She had two minor hits that earned some airplay on Puerto Rican media: a cover version of Chubby Checker's "Let's Twist Again, and "Se Enteró Tu Mujer" ("Your Wife Now Knows").
 The song tells the melodramatic story of the clandestine lover of a cheating husband who has learned that her lover's wife has discovered their affair; she is actually relieved by the discovery.
 Her deadpanned "...¡Y me alegro!" ("...and I'm happy for it!") is a soundbite on various Puerto Rican radio programs, and has become an audience favorite, perhaps as a local example of camp.